renswilderom/renswilderom.github.io/python/_posts/2021-11-21-Topic modeling Disneyland reviews.md

 Each blogpost in this series provides a fully working script which: i) opens and prepares a dataset; ii) runs a model; and iii) retrieves new, useful information from the model's output.

 To run the script, you need a working Python programming environment.
 For this I strongly recommend [Anaconda](https://www.anaconda.com/).
 The remainder of this post assumes that you have Anaconda installed.
-Anaconda does not comes with the _Plotly_ package pre-installed, so you need to install this one first for this specific script to work.
+Anaconda does not comes with the _Plotly_ package pre-installed (for interactive plots), so you need to install this one first for this specific script to work.
 [This page](https://renswilderom.github.io/blog/python/2021-11-19-How-to-get-started-with-Python/) will help you to get started with Python, Anaconda and their various packages.

 ## The case: a decade of Disneyland Paris Tripadvisor reviews